Investors

 Seek to understand and meet shareholder needs and expectations

-The Board endeavours to engage in clear and consistent dialogue with both existing and potential shareholders to understand their needs and expectations, and to ensure that the company’s strategy, business model and progress are clearly understood.
+The board endeavours to engage in clear and consistent dialogue with both existing and potential shareholders to understand their needs and expectations, and to ensure that the company’s strategy, business model, governance structures and progress are clearly understood.

-The Chief Executive Officer and Chief Financial Officer will meet with representatives of most major institutional shareholders at least twice per year, with their feedback being shared with the wider Board.
-The Chairman is also available and has engaged with institutional shareholders where required.
+The chief executive officer and the chief financial officer will meet with representatives of most major institutional shareholders at least twice per year, with their feedback being shared with the wider board.
+The chair is also available and has engaged with institutional shareholders where required.

-The Board also recognises that the Annual General Meeting (“AGM”) provides an opportunity to meet private shareholders and values the feedback of such shareholders.
-The Notice of the AGM is sent to shareholders at least 21 days before the date of the meeting and all Directors routinely attend the AGM and are available to answer questions raised by shareholders.
+The board also recognises that the annual general meeting (“AGM”) provides an opportunity to meet shareholders and values the feedback provided by shareholders at this meeting.
+Due notice of the AGM is sent to shareholders at least 21 days before the date of the meeting and all directors routinely attend the AGM and are available to answer questions raised by shareholders.
+The board values feedback from shareholders regarding their voting decisions and engages in dialogue with those who express concerns.

 Engaging with stakeholders enables the company to understand their needs more effectively which in turn helps the company make more informed business decisions.
-In addition to its shareholders, the company’s key stakeholders are its employees, customers, suppliers, and regulators.
-The Board regularly considers these stakeholders to ensure the business is taking appropriate actions to further strengthen these key relationships.
+In addition to its shareholders, the company’s key stakeholders are its employees, customers, end users (consumers of its customer services), suppliers (including mobile network operators), and regulators.
+The board regularly considers these stakeholders to ensure the business is taking appropriate actions to further strengthen these key relationships.
+Further information on the specific actions the business is taking can be found in the ‘Section 172 Statement’ on page 30 of the company’s annual report.

 Principle 7